mediacloud/backend/doc/api_2_0_spec/api_2_0_spec.md

 | `rows`                       | 20      | Number of stories to return.
 Can not be larger than 100.
 | `raw_1st_download`           | 0       | If non-zero, include the full HTML of the first page of the story.

-The ‘last_processed_id’ parameter can be used to page through these results.
-The api will return 20 stories with a processed_id greater than this value.
+The `last_processed_id` parameter can be used to page through these results.
+The API will return 20 stories with a `processed_id` greater than this value.

-NOTE: stories_id and processed_id are separate values.
-The order in which stories are processed is different than the stories_id order.
+*Note:* `stories_id` and `processed_id` are separate values.
+The order in which stories are processed is different than the `stories_id` order.
 The processing pipeline involves downloading, extracting, and vectoring stories.
-Since unprocessed stories are of little interest, we have introduced the processed_id field to allow users to stream all stories as they’re processed.
+Since unprocessed stories are of little interest, we have introduced the `processed_id` field to allow users to stream all stories as they're processed.

 ##### Example